Fitbit Inspire

 Are you searching for the Fitbit?
 The Fitbit Inspire is Fitbit’s latest fitness tracker, and the cheapest wearable you can now buy from the company.

-The Fitbit Inspire offers introductory exertion- and sleep-tracking for a little lower price than the Inspire HR, but it misses out on several features, not just the heart-rate monitoring, as indicated by the product name.
+The Fitbit Inspire offers introductory exercise and sleep tracking at a slightly lower price than the Inspire HR, but it lacks several features, including heart-rate monitoring, as indicated by the product name.

 It is not inspired, but the Inspire does the job if you want a step counter with style, and not much more.